$\beta$-coalescents and stable Galton-Watson trees: Introduction

-Therefore $\varphi_0$ is the generating function of the asymptotic number of blocks of the last coalescence event in the Bolthausen-Sznitman coalescent whose distribution is given in Theorem 3.1 and Proposition 3.2 of \cite{gm:rrtbsc}.
-Then notice that the Bolthausen-Sznitman coalescent corresponds indeed to the $\beta(1+\alpha,1-\alpha)$-coalescent (with coalescent measure given by \reff{eq:def-Lambda}) with $\alpha=0$.
+\begin{rem} After we first posted this paper on arXiv, H\'enard proved in \cite{h:fl} Theorem 3.5 that Equation \reff{eq:def-f-a} remains valid for all $\beta(1+\alpha,1-\alpha)$-coalescents with $\alpha\in (-1,1)$ (taking the limit when $\alpha=0$).

-For $\alpha=-1$, we get $\varphi_{-1}(r)=r^2$.
-Notice that $\varphi_{-1}$ is trivially the generating function of the number of blocks of the last (in fact all) coalescence event in the Kingman's coalescent, as all the coalescence events are binary.
-Furthermore, Kingman's coalescent can be seen as the limit of the $\beta(1+\alpha,1-\alpha)$-coalescent as $\alpha$ goes down to -1.
+For $\alpha=0$, the $\beta(1+\alpha,1-\alpha)$-coalescent corresponds to the Bolthausen-Sznitman coalescent, and thus $\varphi_0$ is the generating function of the asymptotic number of blocks of the last coalescence event in the Bolthausen-Sznitman coalescent whose distribution is given in Theorem 3.1 and Proposition 3.2 of \cite{gm:rrtbsc}.

-We wonder if $\varphi_\alpha$ is the generating function of the asymptotic number of blocks of the last coalescence event in the $\beta(1+\alpha,1-\alpha)$-coalescent (with coalescent measure given by \reff{eq:def-Lambda}) with $\alpha\in (-1,1)$.
-Notice also that multiplying the coalescent measure by a constant doesn't change the distribution of the number of blocks in the last coalescence event.
-Notice also that $\varphi_\alpha'(1)=+\infty $ for $\alpha\geq 0$ (when the coalescent doesn't come down from infinity) and $\varphi_\alpha'(1)<+\infty $ for $\alpha< 0$ (when the coalescent comes down from infinity). \end{rem}
+As $\alpha$ goes down to $-1$, we recover the Kingman's coalescent as a limit.
+We also get $\varphi_{-1}(r)=r^2$ and notice that $\varphi_{-1}$ is trivially the generating function of the number of blocks of the last (in fact all) coalescence event in the Kingman's coalescent, as all the coalescence events are binary. \end{rem}